Find more money without more work

 5. Pay attention to your money

 Experts agree that simply paying attention to your money and your spending helps you better manage and spend your money.
-If you have no idea how much money you’re bringing home or where it’s going, you can’t have a realistic handle on your money nor control it.
+If you have no idea how much money you’re bringing home or where it’s going, you can’t have a realistic handle on it nor control it.

 6. Increase allowances on your W-4

 Your W-4 lets your employer help you pay your income taxes in advance.
-A percentage of each paycheck is sent to the IRS to pay your income taxes.
+A percentage of each paycheck is sent to the IRS to pay your income taxes in advance of their due date.
 For most, this means getting a tax refund between February and April the following year.
 If that’s you, you’re giving the IRS a no-interest loan.

 Who gives a no-interest loan?
 No one, except you to the IRS.